 One of the most frequently asked questions is: ‘Do I have heartburn or is it indigestion?’

-Professor Peter Dettmar agrees that it is not always easy for patients when self-reporting symptoms but says there are differences between how we define heartburn and indigestion:
+It is not always easy for patients to know when self-reporting symptoms but there are differences between how we define heartburn and indigestion:

 • Heartburn is centralised chest pain often very sharp and difficult to identify exactly where the pain is located

 • Heartburn commonly occurs post-prandial (after dinner or lunch) and can be mistaken as cardiac pain

 • Indigestion is far more difficult to pinpoint where the pain is coming from but usually in the region of the stomach and bowels and sometimes associated with irritable bowel syndrome (IBS)

 • Heartburn has a focal point whereas indigestion covers larger area